ishapandya126/Course/Project/BOT.md

 * Selenium testing of each use case (30%)
 * Screencast (10%)

 **Contribution requirements**: Each team member must make contributions on a milestone (e.g., committing code, being assigned and completing tasks).
-Failure to perform any work will result in no credit for a team member.
+Failure to perform any work will result in no credit for a team member for the milestone.

 **Secrets**: Including secrets (passwords, tokens, etc.) in your source code or checked into repository, will result in significant deductions to your grade.